craigfay/waverunner/README.md

 ]
 ```

-### Step 3:
+## Step 3:
-Add a single entrypoint module that will execute all the tests you include.
-We like this, because tests run top-to-bottom in the order they're included,and nothing runs without your explicit say so.
+Add `test.js`, which will be an entrypoint for the entire test suite.
 Use `node test.js` to kick things off.

 ```javascript
 // test.js